 Your sleep schedule is regulated by the hormone, melatonin

-What is Sleep Schedule and why is it Important?
+What Is a Sleep Schedule and Why Is it Important?

 Your sleep schedule is regulated by the hormone, melatonin.
 As day turns to night, your body releases the sleepy hormone into your system to alert you that it’s almost time to call it a day and hit the hay.
 Conversely, the bright sunlight in the morning tells your body it’s time to get out of bed and prepare for the day ahead.